micahwoods/atcweb3/content/post/organic-matter-variability-between-greens-at-the-same-site/index.md

 Talking about "variability between greens at the same site," he wondered, "could you explain what your opinion is about the statement, if you think greens vary a lot in OM or if you see minor difference?
 I think that is a very interesting topic."

-So do I, so I took a look at it with recent OM246 samples.
+So do I, so I took a look at it with recent OM246 samples tested at [Brookside Labs](https://www.blinc.com/) by ATC and by [BRT Agronomy](https://brtagronomy.com/).
 These are 34 recent sampling events[^1] from 2020 and 2021, excluding any research samples.
 These mean values show the average of all the greens tested on the course at that sampling date.

 [^1]: I use the term *sampling event* to mean a unique golf course and sampling date pair.
 There are a few of these that are the same course, but measured at different dates.